BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Methods

 For BrainDINO and the DINOv3 baseline, a 2D slice-based pipeline was used with nnU-Net configuration \texttt{2d} at $256 \times 256$ resolution.
 The four MRI modalities were handled jointly via a learnable $1{\times}1$ convolution mapping 4 input channels to 3, initialized as an equal-weight average.
 The frozen ViT-B encoder was paired with a Primus decoder that extracted intermediate features from transformer layers $\{2, 5, 8, 11\}$.
 Of the 110.7\,M total parameters, 77.4\% belonged to the frozen encoder and 22.6\% to the trainable decoder and input fusion layer.
-Three 3D baselines (BrainIAC, BrainMVP, BM-MAE) operated on $128^3$ volumetric patches with their respective frozen encoders and compatible decoders; pretrained single-channel patch embeddings were adapted to 4-channel input by repeating and rescaling weights.
+Three 3D baselines operated on volumetric patches with their respective frozen encoders and compatible decoders: BrainMVP and BM-MAE used $128^3$ patches, while BrainIAC used its native $96^3$ patches; pretrained single-channel patch embeddings were adapted to 4-channel input by repeating and rescaling weights.

 All experiments followed a data-ratio sweep over $\{0.1, 0.2, 0.4, 0.6, 0.8, 1.0\}$ of the training split using nnU-Net fold~0, with validation splits held constant.
 Training minimized a Dice~+~cross-entropy loss using AdamW.
 BrainDINO trained for 100 epochs with gradient clipping (max norm 12) and mixed-precision training.
 Segmentation accuracy was reported as mean Dice $\pm$ standard deviation per region.
-Detailed architectural specifications, hyperparameters, and dataset definitions are provided in Supplementary Section 2.
+Each training epoch comprised 250 training and 50 validation iterations across all methods, with deep supervision disabled and standard nnU-Net augmentations applied throughout.
+The 3D baselines (BrainIAC, BrainMVP, BM-MAE) followed the nnU-Net default PolyLR schedule parameterized over 1000 epochs while running for 100 epochs in practice.
+For BraTS2023-MEN, 200 cases used during pretraining were drawn exclusively from the downstream training split (fold~0), with no overlap in the held-out test set.